 So, what does the colour of your car say about you?

 If you are driving a white car, it is said that you want to present a fresh, young and modern face to the world.
 It is the colour of elegance and style.
-In my opinion in is the colour of OCD and clean freaks.. keeping a white car white is almost impossible.
+In my opinion, white is the colour of OCD and clean freaks.
+Keeping a white car white is almost impossible.

-A red car represents a go-getter, a driver who wishes to achieve great status.
+A red car represents a go-getter; a driver who wishes to achieve great status.
 A car that screams ‘look at me’ in a less brash and obvious way.
-Which explains why a Ferrari deserves to be red.
+This explains why a Ferrari deserves to be red.

-I bet you never though silver would mean security and style? me either!
-Apparently drivers of silver cars are high-class and are not afraid to show it, which kind of makes sense if you think about it.
+I bet you never thought silver would mean security and style?
+Me neither!
+Apparently, drivers of silver cars are high-class and are not afraid to show it, which kind of makes sense if you think about it.

 Finally, I have found my own colour car.
-So lets see if it is correct… Drivers of blue cars are known as being trustworthy, stable.
+So lets see if it is correct; drivers of blue cars are known as being trustworthy and stable.
 Blue is a happy and practical colour which symbolises a nice stable family appearance.
-Couldn’t have asked for better really could I? that will look good when I inconspicuously leave this page open for my wife to ‘stumble upon’
+Couldn’t have asked for better really, could I?
+That will look good when I inconspicuously leave this page open for my wife to ‘stumble upon’.